 Admission to Degree Candidacy

-Upon successful completion of 12 graduate credits that meet departmental requirements in a degree program at Hood with a cumulative average of B (3.0) or higher, the student is formally recognized as a degree candidate.
+Upon successful completion of 12 graduate credits that meet departmental requirements in a degree program at Hood, the student is formally recognized as a degree candidate.
 At that time, the student must complete and submit the Master’s Degree Candidacy Form (DCF) for approval.
 Degree candidacy notification letters are mailed to the students and DCF forms are available at www.hood.edu/graduate.
 Students who have not submitted a degree candidacy form in accordance with the time limits specified in their degree candidacy notification letter will not be permitted to register.
 The form must be submitted to the Graduate School Office according to the established time limits.

-It is the student’s responsibility to obtain signatures of the adviser and program director before the form is submitted to the Graduate School for approval by the dean.
+It is the student’s responsibility to obtain signatures of the adviser and program director before the form is submitted to the Graduate School for approval.

 Students who have received approval for transfer credit must complete the appropriate section on the degree candidacy form.

 Students who take courses after completing 12 graduate credits meeting departmental requirements, and who do not complete the Master’s Degree Candidacy Form, cannot be certain that such courses will meet or be accepted as degree requirements.